jollactic/Modelling_course/_build/html/_sources/DFT/overview.md

 The PBE functional takes into account both local and non-local contributions to the exchange-correlation energy, which makes it more accurate than the Local Density Approximation (LDA) for a wider range of electronic properties.
 The inclusion of the reduced density gradient in the PBE functional further improves its accuracy by capturing the non-local behavior of electrons in a system.

-## Further reading and tutorial

-Tutorial 1:
+## Tutorial

-In this tutorial we follow closely the presentation in Chapter 2 in the thesis entitled [Transition metal and alloy catalysts in the light of computational materials modelling](https://www.diva-portal.org/smash/get/diva2:1598427/FULLTEXT01.pdf) by Ageo Meier De Andrade.
-The thesis (Chapter 2 in particular) give an excellent overview of DFT in the cotext of materials science, it is must-read!
+Basic tutorial:

 <a target="_blank" href="https://colab.research.google.com/github/jollactic/Modelling_course/blob/main/DFT/Tutorial_1.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-Tutorial 2:

 In this tutorial orginally written by Ask Hjorth Larsen and Keenan Lyon at DTU we consider a simple DFT code for a 1D system.
 The example represent a grid-based approach were we do not use analytical basis-functions.

+Advanced tutorial:

+In this tutorial we follow closely the presentation in Chapter 2 in the thesis entitled [Transition metal and alloy catalysts in the light of computational materials modelling](https://www.diva-portal.org/smash/get/diva2:1598427/FULLTEXT01.pdf) by Ageo Meier De Andrade.
+The thesis (Chapter 2 in particular) give an excellent overview of DFT in the cotext of materials science, it is must-read!

 <a target="_blank" href="https://colab.research.google.com/github/jollactic/Modelling_course/blob/main/DFT/Tutorial_2.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>